pickknow/china-stock-market/README.md

 This project is designed to solve this problem.
 It is based on Flask.

+Why is it based on Flask?
+Because it will add more SDK and features, using Flask makes us focus on our purpose.

 So far, it just includes one SDK, but if you have the other SDK to add, please let me know.